Moderate to Strenuous

 Take time to explore this charming historic market town with its shops, silversmiths and ‘wool church’.
 Overnight Chipping Campden.

 The Cotswold Way descends from Painswick to cross the Wash Brook before climbing again onto Edge Common – an open area of grassland with views back over Painswick.
 The Trail then plunges back into woodland emerging at Haresfield Beacon, and Iron Age hill fort with views of the escarpment and River Severn.
 The route then descends gently through Standish Woods, with beautiful displays of bluebell and wood anemone in the spring, to emerge into the Stroud Valleys through grass pastures.
 At the Stroudwater Navigation, there is a choice of routes.
 One option is to take the route alongside the canal and up over Selsley Common, and the other is to head through Kings Stanley.
 There is more up and down on this section, 1033 feet (315 metres) of ascent and 1082 feet (330 metres) of descent to be precise.
-From King’s Stanley, the route passes through the village of Middleyard before climbing up into Penn Wood where the two route options reconvene.
-The Cotswold Way then takes you through the woods on the edge of the escarpment to emerge at Coaley Peak – a picnic area with marvellous views.
-It then passes a disused quarry (the rock face clearly showing the underlying strata), before following another woodland path that eventually emerges into a valley with Cam Long Down ahead.
-The climb up is steep, but the reward is spectacular 360° views.
-The Trail then goes down into the valley at Farfield passing through farmland into the market town of Dursley.
-This section has 771 feet (235 metres) of ascent and 951 feet (290 metres) of descent.
-Overnight Dursley
+Continue through woodland and with open sections revealing sweeping views.
+Overnight in Kings Stanley, home to the oldest Baptist church in the county.

-Leaving Dursley, the Cotswold Way climbs steeply up onto Stinchcombe Hill.
+Continue your Cotswold adventure as you pass ancient burial sites and hill forts.
+Explore the small town of Dursley before rejoining the escarpment and climbing steeply up onto Stinchcombe Hill.
 The best views here are to found by taking the longer route around the perimeter of the hill, as opposed to the shortcut across the neck of the hill from the golf club.
 The Trail then descends through woodland into farmland and follows a track into the village of North Nibley.
 From here there is another steep ascent to the Tyndale Monument before the route levels out across grassland and through woodland leading onto Wotton Hill.
 From a curious walled enclosure surrounding trees planted in 1815 to commemorate the Battle of Waterloo, the Trail then descends into the town of Wotton-Under-Edge.
 Ascent 835 feet (260 metres), descent 836 feet (255 metres).
-The route follows a stream out of Wotton-Under-Edge before climbing back up onto the escarpment, passing close to the National Trust property of Newark Park.
-The Trail then makes for the village of Alderley down a delightful sunken woodland track.
-From Alderley, the route passes through a peaceful valley where you can see remainders of Medieval ridge-and-furrow either side.
-On reaching Lower Kilcott, a clear millstream runs alongside the quiet road that the Cotswold Way follows.
-The Trail then climbs gently up to the Somerset Monument before heading towards the village of Hawkesbury Upton.
-This section has 984 feet (300 metres) of ascent and 623 feet (190 metres) of descent.
-Overnight Hawkesbury Upton.

 Price: